 Finny provides financial help in all of the following areas:

-Finny’s investing tools are fairly advanced.
+Finnyvest is Finny's premium investing tools.
+These tools are fairly advanced.
 While Finny doesn’t provide investing recommendations, it gives you everything you need to make informed decisions about different stocks and funds.

 When you enter a stock symbol, Finny’s Quick Take feature provides you with a quick assessment of the stock.
 If you’re still having difficulty choosing between two or more stocks, you can use the Comparison Wizard, which allows you to compare the performance between different stocks.